nextgis/docs_ngweb/source/create_other.rst

 Switch to "Lookup table" tab where you can change the table's contents:

-* add a new key-value pair
+* add a new value-label pair
-* change a current key-value pair
+* change a current value-label pair
-* delete a key-value pair
+* delete a value-label pair

 A lookup table can be exported to a CSV file.
 It comes in handy if you want to use to create a `data collection form <https://docs.nextgis.com/docs_formbuilder/source/controls.html#fb-edit-combobox-pic>`_.

-You can also link a connect a lookup table `to a vector layer field <https://docs.nextgis.com/docs_ngweb/source/layers_settings.html#lookup-add-to-field>`_, This way while editing the layer you can choose attribute values from the list.
+You can also link a connect a lookup table `to a vector layer field <https://docs.nextgis.com/docs_ngweb/source/layers_settings.html#lookup-add-to-field>`_, This way while editing the layer you can choose attribute labels from the list.

 See how to work with lookup tables in our video: